I love vintage garden pots but they are hard to find and often expensive. Wait until you see how I made my new terra cotta pots look old.

 Let dry.
 Sand lightly with sandpaper to create aging spots.

-Spray lightly with clear matte sealer (inside and outside of pots.)
+Spray lightly with Polycrylic sealer (inside and outside of pots.)
 Can you believe how easy it is to age terra cotta pots?

 Don’t they look old?